sparkflows/sparkflows-docs/docs/tutorials/reading-writing/elasticsearch.rst

 Reading and Writing from ElasticSearch
 ======================================

 Elastic Search is often used for indexing, searching and analyzing datasets.
-Fire Insights makes is very smooth to read any data, clean and transform it.
+Fire Insights makes it easy to read any data from Elastic Search, clean it and transform it.

-Here we show how we can load data on HDFS into Elastic Search and also read them back into Apache Spark from Elasticsearch in minutes.

 Elasticsearch-hadoop provides native integration between Elasticsearch and Apache Spark.
+In the example below we will first load data from HDFS into Elastic Search and then read it back into Apache Spark from Elastic Search.

+If your data is already in Elastic Search skip to "Workflow for Reading data from Elastic Search".

 Workflow for Loading data into Elastic Search
 ----------------------------------------------